vedph/embix/README.md

 - `token` table: all the tokens from 1 or more languages.
 Each combination of token and language is unique in the table.

   - `id` (int PK AI): a numeric identifier assigned by the system to the token.
 This is usually an autonumber field in a RDBMS, even though Embix does explicitly assign numbers on behalf of the database.
 This is essentially done for performance reasons, as generating an ID on the client side allows Embix to spare a travel back to the database for each newly added record just to get its assigned ID.
-  - `targetId` (string): this is a string with the ID of the record from the corresponding source query.
-This ID is not necessarily a string; but using a string ensures that we can store in the same table any type of ID (numeric, GUID, etc.).
   - `value` (string): the token's text value.
   - `language`: an optional (nullable) language code (usually [ISO-639](https://en.wikipedia.org/wiki/ISO_639)).